-This is the last journal edition of 2015.
-The crucial points of the mining issues in this country are still dominated by the implementation of good mining practices and value added issues, particularly in implementing the application of the Law 4/2009 concerning mineral and coal mining.
-Those issues are really significant, because in the early 2014, this law has officially been implemented.
+Good mining practices and value added issues, particularly in implementing the application of the Law No.4/2009 concerning mineral and coal mining in this country, always dominate the main topic along this edition.
+Those issues are really significant, because in the early 2016, this law has officially been implemented.
 All raw minerals may not be exported prior to being processed in smelters.
-However, the mineral product grade (concentrate) may be exported for a limited time for mining companies in completing the construction of smelter until 2017.
-It was predicted by many economists and related experts from academic communities.
-It should be remembered that President Yudhoyono signed a governmental regulation concerning the implementation of the Law 4/2009.
+However, the mineral product grade (concentrate) may be exported for a limited time for mining companies in completing the construction of smelter until January 2017.
 This regulation absolutely become a guidance of the implementation to ban export of ores in the early 2014.
 There are six minerals banned to be exported, in which they must be exported with grade of reaching 100%, i.e. gold, bauxite, iron ore, nickel, coal and copper.
-Even for nowadays, President Joko Widodo strictly supervises the implementation of the regulation.
-Supporting this supervision, the Indonesia's Corruption Eradication Commission (Komisi Pemberantasan Korupsi-KPK) is seriously involved to the verification of the mining activities in the country in implementing those issues.
-To implement this action, a joint team of KPK and Puslitbang tekMIRA) has carried out verification of legal aspects for the operation of mineral and coal mining operation in Kalimantan.
+Even currently, President Joko Widodo strictly supervises the implementation of the regulation.
+Supporting this supervision, the Indonesia's Corruption Eradication Commission (Komisi Pemberantasan Korupsi/KPK) is involved to the verification of the mining activities in the country in implementing those issues.